Alemenew/alx-system_engineering-devops/0x02-shell_redirections/README.md

 **9-duplicate_last_line** This script is used to duplicates the file iacta by using redirecting standard output we can append the result on the iacta file.

 **10-no_more_js** This script is used for deleting the file with the extension .js in the courrent directory and in all subdirectory .js keye word.

+**11-directories** This script is used for counts the number of directories and sub directories in the in the courent directory including hiden directorys.